 Gallup has indicated that only 33% of all employees are engaged, meaning that 67% are not engaged or are actively disengaged(1).
 Furthermore, this number has hardly budged over the last 15 years that Gallup has been tracking the data.
 Globally, as noted by Gallup, an astounding 87% of employees are not engaged or are actively disengaged(2).
 Clearly, something is wrong.
 Based on our experience working with national and international clients for well over 15 years, we believe that employees are disengaged because managers fail to understand the importance of engagement and therefore are adrift when it comes to the practices that can boost engagement.

 But the issue lies not with managers alone.
 These managers work in organizations where engagement is not a priority and therefore is not valued.
 The failure to engage employees, in many cases, must be seen from a systems perspective.
-When senior decision-makers place a low priority on employee engagement both the employee and the organization suffers.
+When senior decision makers place a low priority on employee engagement, both the employee and the organization suffer.

 When companies decide to address employee engagement, they are also at the same time addressing their own core values.
 A sustainable practice of building employee engagement and the training of managers who are competent and cable to advance and strengthen employee engagement can only unfold in supportive organizational cultures that place a very high priority on taking care of their people.

 The 6 Pillars of our Approach to Equipping Managers to Build Employee Engagement: